Drug Shortages and Discontinuations

 Estradiol transdermal patch

 Several brands/strengths of estradiol patches are shorting.
+All strengths of Oesclim® have been discontinued.

 • Estradot® and Sandoz-estradiol patches are interchangeable.